-This white paper will show that the Spark Token distribution will not be a gratuitous transfer if the recipient (the donee) is not a partner or shareholder of the Flare Networks company, nor have another relationship with a partner or shareholder.
+This white paper shows that the Spark token is not a gratuitous transfer is the recipient (donee) is not a partner or shareholder of the Flare Networks company, nor do they have other relationships with a partner or shareholder.

 Reg 1.672(f)-4 addresses a tax loophole where foreign entities would transfer assets to a U.S. person or entity as a gift when in fact, something was expected back as a quid pro quo or a self-dealing transaction.
 Thus, the lawmakers call it a "purported" gift or a "gratuitous" transfer because the distribution is not what it appears.

 The loophole occurs when a foreign entity or trust distributes the gift, thereby hiding the foreign source.